coda/packs-sdk/README.md

   name of the entity that will be displayed to the user in the UI in a list of syncable entities.
   In the Google Sheets example, this formula would return a list of the sheets that the user has access to;
   the `display` property would be the name of the sheet and the `value` property would be the Google Sheets API url for that sheet.
-As with all metadata formulas, you will wrap your formula implementation with `makeMetadataFormula()`.
 - **entityName**: (Optional) A label for the kind of entities that you are syncing.
 In the Google Sheets example you might use "Row" here, as each synced entity is a row from the source sheet.
 This label is used in a doc to identify the column in this table that contains the synced data.
 If you don't provide an `entityName`, the value of `identity.name` from your schema will be used instead, so in most cases you don't need to provide this.